mattshardman/test-docs/docs/index.md

 ### What it's not

-A "this is the correct way to do things"
+A "this is the correct way to do things".
-Set in stone, disagree, update, improve etc..
+Set in stone: feel free to disagree, update, improve etc..

 ## Overall Philosophy